putriayu101/Excel-Basic-to-Intermediate/Intermediate/README.md

 # ✨Excel Intermediate
-This folder contains **intermediate-level Excel learning materials and practice files**, focusing on commonly used functions, data analysis techniques, and basic reporting using Pivot Tables and Pivot Charts.
+This self learning folder contains **intermediate-level Excel learning materials and practice files** with portfolio using dummy data.
+The project focusing on commonly used functions, data analysis techniques, and basic reporting using Pivot Tables and Pivot Charts.

 ## 📘 Learning Topics